Mohd Afendy Tan Abdullah

 Mohd Afendy Tan Abdullah (born 1964) is a former Malaysian international lawn bowler.

 Bowls career

 He has represented Malaysia at two Commonwealth Games; in the fours event at the 1998 Commonwealth Games and in the singles event at the 2006 Commonwealth Games.
+In 2004, he made it to the round four championship.

 He won two medals at the Asia Pacific Bowls Championships.

 He made his international debut in 1998 and is a state coach by trade.